+A method of exponential smoothing for trend situations that employs two previously computed averages, the singly and doubly smoothed values, to extrapolate into the future.
+Syn.: double smoothing.
 A predictable repetitive pattern of demand measured within a year where demand grows and declines.
 These are calendar-related patterns that can appear annually, quarterly, monthly, weekly, daily and/or hourly.
 Syn.: seasonal variation.
 See: base series.